1 Introduction

 Strabo reports Pierus as a Thracian who made Mount Helicon a sanctuary for the Muses.
 [200]

-In 1236 BC, Heracles sent the grandsons of Thespius to colonize Sardinia, led by his nephew Iolaus.
-[283]
+In 1236 BC, Heracles colonized Sardinia with the grandsons of Thespius, led by his nephew Iolaus.
+[201]

-The Athenians also participated in this colony, founding Olbia in northeastern Sardinia.
-[284]
+The Athenians also participated in this colony, founding Olbia in the northeast of Sardinia.
+[202]

-The Iolaus colony was the first to be sent out by Athens alone, and was the first official colony to be established by Athens, starting from Prytaneum.
-[285]
+The Iolaus colony was the first to be sent out by Athens alone, and was the first official colony to leave Prytaneum.
+[203]

-Heracles had been at a cattle station near Thespiae, and was on friendly terms with Thespius, son of Teuthras.
-[286]
+Heracles had been at a cattle station near Thespiae, and had been friends with Thespius, son of Teuthras.
+[204]

 In 1188 BC, two sons of Areilycus, son of Itonus, Arcesilaus and Prothoenor, joined the expedition to Troy from Thespiae.
 [205]